khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 A table header is the row at the top of the table that helps identify the columns below.
 The header provides clarity if data is non-descriptive or ambiguous.
 Labels in a header should be short, descriptive, and relevant.
 Avoid headers that are too long for the content in the rows below, and use title-case capitalization for table headers and labels.

-Always use column or row headers, unless all columns in a table have self-descriptive content, like names, dates, etc. For example, a header in Audit Events is redundant:
+Always use column or row headers, unless all columns in a table have self-descriptive content, like names, dates, and so on.
+For example, a header in Audit Events is redundant:

 Todo: Add live component block with code example of Audit Events table